M249 Squad Automatic Weapon: M249 Para

-The M249 Para (Paratrooper) is a compact version of the M249 SAW intended for use in airborne infantry units.
+The M249 Para (Paratrooper) is a compact variant of the M249 SAW intended for use in airborne infantry units.
 It features a sliding aluminum buttstock, a shorter 13.7 in barrel, a length of 893 mm and a weight of 7.1 kg.

 M249 SPW

 The M249 SPW (Special Purpose Weapon) is a modified version of the M249 SAW designed to meet United States Special Operations Command requirements.
-The barrel handle, magazine well, and mounting lug were removed to reduce weight.
+The barrel carrying handle, magazine well, and mounting lug were removed to reduce weight.
 As a result, the SPW cannot be mounted in vehicles or use STANAG magazines.
-Picatinny rails were added to the feed cover and forearm to accommodate SOPMOD accessories.
-The weapon also features a detachable bipod.
-The SPW's lightweight barrel is longer than that of the Para model, giving it a total length of 908 mm and a weight of 5.7 kg.
+It features a detachable bipod and Picatinny rails were added to the feed cover and forearm to accommodate SOPMOD accessories.
+The SPW's lightweight barrel is longer than that of the Para variant, giving it a total length of 908 mm and a weight of 5.7 kg.